 1. Failure to Solve Any Real World Problem

-Most apps as we see them today are replicas of a few popular ones.
+Most Mobile apps as we see them today are replicas of a few popular ones.
 The users are looking for innovation and the failure to come up with something inventive causes, disappointment and loss of trust.

 For instance, if all the fashion designers are making the same style of apparels, the competition will be high while the buyers less interested; hence only the original concepts and designs make an impact on the customers’ mind.
 All the replicas, whether iPhone or Android, are doomed to be classified as failures.

 If you are creating an app with the sole purpose of earning money out of it, you have already committed the first gaffe.
 Your main motive should always be solving a problem that exists amongst the users.